karlvbiron/MATRIX/README.md

 This project is licensed under the MIT License, meaning you are free to use, modify, and distribute it under proper ethical guidelines.

+## Authors
+* **Karl Biron** - follow me on LinkedIn and GitHub - [karlbiron](https://www.linkedin.com/in/karlbiron/) and [karlvbiron](https://github.com/karlvbiron/MATRIX)

+## Contribute
+If you have ideas or features you'd like to contribute, feel free to open a Pull Request.
+Otherwise, you can reach out to me directly on LinkedIn [karlbiron](https://www.linkedin.com/in/karlbiron/).